 To help you implement an effective human resources solution at your business, we’ve put together a comprehensive overview.
 Read on for an in-depth explanation of HR and why it’s important to your business, or use the links below to go directly to a specific section.

 A primary function of human resources is to manage employee relations.
 But can’t you just handle that as the business owner?
 Not necessarily.
 The role of HR isn’t as simple as just handling the hiring, firing and paying of employees; there’s a lot of specialised knowledge needed.

 For instance, HR must remain up to date on all the latest employment laws at both the state/territory and federal levels.
 Not only that, but they need to stay current on industry trends, learn dispute resolution skills and know how to respond to workplace issues.

 Attempting to handle these tasks on your own without the necessary experience could open you up to a lot of liability.
 Plus, you may be limited on time, and as your company grows the functions of HR only become more demanding.
 That is, unless you have human resource services to assist you.

 What are human resource services?

 Human resources and human resources services are not the same.
 While HR typically refers to an internal department or personnel, HR services are a substitute for traditional HR roles.

 HR services are an external solution that leverages the latest technology to help you manage HR responsibilities.
 Human resource services combine all the aspects of HR into one tool, making it easier for small businesses to handle these responsibilities.
-In a nutshell, HR services make it possible for you to handle HR tasks via an organized online platform with minimal time commitment.
+In a nutshell, HR services make it possible for you to handle HR tasks via an organised online platform with minimal time commitment.

 HR is responsible for a broad range of tasks.
-These responsibilities encompass various aspects of supporting employees and their success, performance, and satisfaction at the company.
+These responsibilities encompass various aspects of supporting employees and their success, performance and satisfaction at the company.
 Some of the primary responsibilities of HR include:

 - Recruiting and hiring employees